-The School of Business prepares students with the skills and knowledge necessary to provide them with excellent employment opportunities in the business world.
-A variety of programs are offered including a business administration degree with majors in finance, human resource management, management, management accounting, management information systems, marketing and public accounting, and a minor in business administration for students majoring in other departments.
+The School of Business prepares students with the skills and knowledge necessary to provide them with excellent employment opportunities in the business world or for advanced study in business administration.
+A variety of undergraduate degree programs are offered including the Bachelor of Business Administration (B.B.A.) degree in Accounting, Finance, Management (Human Resources, Entrepreneurship, and Global Business concentrations) and Marketing.
+A Master of Business Administration (M.B.A.) degree and a dual B.B.A./M.B.A. degree in Accounting are also offered.
 This professional business training is provided in an environment which reinforces Christian conduct and provides a broad educational background in the liberal arts.